-Putting Insurance in Trust
+Putting Insurance into Trust

 Use a trust to protect family or business associates.
 Use a trust to save inheritance tax.
 Use a trust to speed up payments.

-More on Trusts:
+See More on Trusts:

 If a life assurance policy is taken out to provide protection for your family or other dependants, the people that you care about will normally need the proceeds of the policy on death quite quickly.

 Policies can be taken out on a 'life of another' basis.
 A wife could take out a policy on the life of her husband so that if he died, she would receive the money immediately as she owns the policy.
 There could be problems here if the person taking out the policy died before the person covered under the policy.

 Own life policy - delayed pay out on death